 4. Math Knowledge (25 questions, 22 minutes)

-This subtest covers high school-level mathematics including algebra, geometry, and basic trigonometry.
+This covers high school-level mathematics including algebra, geometry, and basic trigonometry.
 Unlike Arithmetic Reasoning, these aren’t word problems but direct mathematical questions.

 5. Reading Comprehension (25 questions, 38 minutes)

 You’ll read passages and answer questions about their content.
 Topics range from science and technology to social sciences and humanities.
-Efficient reading strategies and the ability to identify main ideas quickly are essential.

 6. Situational Judgment (50 questions, 35 minutes)